matslindh/deck.js-ignite/README.markdown

 deck.ignite.js tries to get out of your way if you suddenly start to navigate your slide deck manually.
-If you move backwards, it will exit ignite mode and not active it again until you've waited at least the configured delay on a slide before moving forward in your deck (so to restart after navigating to a different slide, wait 15 seconds and then move manually forward.
+If you move backwards, it will exit ignite mode and not become active again until you've waited at least the configured delay on a slide before moving forward in your deck (so to restart after navigating to a different slide, wait 15 seconds and then move manually forward.
 Ignite mode should automagically resume.)